Saturday, January 30, 2021

 Thursday, January 21, 2021

 Houdini in Urbana!
+(UPDATE)

 When I first started my Houdini chronology project, my initial task was to just confirm and catalog the already voluminous available information about the theaters and cites where Houdini played.
-But I've now reached a point where I have it so complete that any new discovery is a joy, especially when it's a city that I have no record of him playing.
+But I've now reached a point where I have it so complete that any new discovery is a joy, especially when it's a city where I have no record of him playing.

 So congratulations Urbana!
 You are now on the list of cities that enjoyed Harry Houdini.